 Spencer and the T-Bones is what you get when you mix a soulful singer with a rock’n rhythm section and funky horn line.
-The band features Williamsport’s own Spencer Sweeting on vocals with eight of the area’s top musicians.
-Their playlists include covers and original compositions that span classic rock, funk, soul, jazz and rhythm and blues.
+The band, based in Williamsport PA, features Stacia Abernatha on vocals with eight of the area’s top musicians.
+Their playlists include covers that span Motown hits; classic rock; funk; soul; jazz; rhythm and blues; and, some original compositions.

-Fitz and the Tantrums, Cee Lo Green, The Eagles, Stevie Wonder, Procol Harum, the Temptations, Billy Preston, Sharon Jones and the Dap Kings, Sam Cooke, the Impressions and even Edgar Winter and Led Zeppelin are among the many artists and groups that provide Spencer and the T-Bones with material they use to craft a musical statement they can call their own.
+Stevie Wonder, Bruno Mars, the Temptations, Fitz and the Tantrums, Van Morrison, Cee Lo Green, The Eagles, Billy Preston, Chicago and even Edgar Winter and Led Zeppelin are among the many artists and groups that provide Spencer and the T-Bones with the material to craft a musical statement they can call their own.

 For more information and booking, contact Spencer and the T-Bones: email@example.com